All Episodes

 You both have had an opportunity to look at the limited information we have on every juror.

-Now it was kind of bizarre, the judge in this case to say, you know, excoriate the media, uh, and then end by saying, well, of course, anything that happens on the record in the courtroom, you are able to report, but I just asked that you use simple common sense, but he didn't define what that is.
+Now, it was kind of bizarre, the judge in this case, to say, you know, excoriate the media and then end by saying, well, of course, anything that happens on the record in the courtroom, you are able to report, but I just ask that you use simple common sense.

-You know, Sean, one of the things that I find so uh amazing about the Trump derangement syndrome is with all of these constitutional issues, whether it's the gag order or whether it's this recent order about what the media can and can't report.
+You know, Sean, one of the things that I find so amazing about the Trump derangement syndrome is with all of these constitutional issues, whether it's the gag order or whether it's this recent order about what the media can and can't report.

 I mean, where's the ACLU?